 The results of fitting a series of models hypothesising uniform association but allowing for these additional immobility or persistence parameters are also set out in Table 5.
-Model D, labelled the homogenous quasi-uniform association, constrains both the β coefficient and the inheritance parameters to be constant.
+Model D, labelled the homogenous quasi-uniform association, constrains both the ß coefficient and the inheritance parameters to be constant.
 While this model does not fit the data it does correctly classify the almost 97 per cent of cases and reduces the G2 by 96.5 per cent.
 These results confirm the substantial degree of uniformity in patterns of fluidity.

 An examination of residuals showed one consistent deviation of observed from expected values.
-This involved an overestimation of the reciprocal flows between those below the 40 per cent poverty line and those between the 50-60% line.
+This involved an overestimation of the reciprocal flows between those below the 40 per cent poverty line and those between the 50-60 per cent line.
 The latter will tend to contain many of those being provided for by the main welfare programmes relating to unemployment and old age.
 It is plausible that those who have established such rights will have acquired additional protection against a drop into the lowest category.
 Correspondingly, inability to establish such rights may serve as an additional barrier to entry to this category for the poorest group.
-In order to capture this tendency, we add what is usually referred to as an affinity term AF1 in our subsequent analysis.
+In order to capture this tendency, we add what is usually referred to as an affinity term AF1, which captures the strength of this reciprocal flow, in our subsequent analysis.
 Since the term is constant across countries it does not affect our international comparisons.
-The addition of this term in Model E produces an improvement in fit in terms of both G2 and BIC criteria.
-Finally in model F we allow the β parameter to vary across country but constrain the inheritance and affinity terms to be constant.
+The addition of this term in Model E produces an improvement in fit in terms of both G^2 and BIC criteria.
+Finally in model F we allow the β parameter to vary across countries but constrain the inheritance and affinity terms to be constant.
 The model takes the form set out in equation 6.
 It returns a G^2 of 976.6 with 92 degrees of freedom, which remains statistically significant.
-However it correctly classifies 98 per cent of cases, reduces the conditional independence G^2 by almost 98 per cent and returns an improved BIC statistic of -119.7.
+However it correctly classifies 98 per cent of cases, reduces the conditional independence G2 by almost 98 per cent and returns an improved BIC statistic of -119.7.

-(6) $$LogF{ijk} = \mu + \lambda^{OC} + \lambda^{DC} + AF1 + INH1 + INH2 + INH3 + \beta_k(u_iv_j)$$ significantly from each other.
+(6) $$LogF{ijk} = \mu + \lambda^{OC} + \lambda^{DC} + AF1 + INH1 + INH2 + INH3 + \beta_k(u_i v_j)$$

+In terms of grouping of countries the outcome resembles the unidiff pattern.
+From Table 6 we see that Germany, Portugal and Luxembourg display the highest level of association, with ß coefficients ranging between 1.219 and 1.198, and do not differ significantly from each other.
 The next highest level of association is found for France and Denmark with coefficients of 1.152 and 1.134 respectively.
 Once again the lowest degree of origin-destination association is found in Belgium and the UK with ß coefficients of 1.034 and 1.015 respectively.
 However, the remaining countries are found in a narrow range between 1.107 and 1.125.
 The only country for which the heterogeneous quasi UA model with the additional affinity term presents a significantly different picture to the unidiff model is Ireland.
 Whereas the unidiff results located Ireland among the countries with the highest level of association, the UA model locates it between the Southern European countries and Belgium and the UK and, indeed, closest to the latter.